Browser evidence beyond raw API calls

 Real user flows often depend on form state, navigation, and visible UI transitions.

-Teams should not have to switch to a second testing model just because a workflow touches the browser.
+Teams should not lose the audit trail just because a test touches the browser.

 What Glubean preserves

-The same workflow model, assertions, traces, and CI path continue into browser steps.
+The same assertions, traces, screenshots, and CI path continue into browser steps.

-You keep Puppeteer power and plugin compatibility instead of learning a closed browser abstraction.
+You keep Puppeteer power and plugin compatibility while adding Glubean evidence.

-Browser and API activity can still belong to one workflow story instead of two disconnected tools.
+Browser and API activity can still belong to one evidence-backed verification story.

 Keep Puppeteer power

-You do not lose browser power to gain workflow structure.
+You do not lose browser power to gain evidence structure.
 You keep Puppeteer, plugin support, and raw access.
-Glubean adds the missing layer on top.
+Glubean adds evidence, assertions, lifecycle, and promotion on top.

 // Modern Puppeteer (v21+ Locator API) + Jest